mrs-electronics-inc/mrs-sdk-qt/docs/src/content/docs/reference/mvp.md

 ### 2.2 Documentation

-The SDK will need to be documented at an in-depth level to enable its effective use by developers.
+The SDK will be documented at an in-depth level to enable its effective use by developers.

 Documentation will come in 2 forms: